Ansh-Sarkar/Resources-and-YouTube-Videos-for-Competitive-Programming/README.md

 <hr>

 **Note :** This list by no means is exhaustive and contributions are welcome.
-You can comment below the LinkedIn post at : _______ or you can reach out to be on any of my social profiles mentioned above.
+You can reach out to me on any of my social profiles mentioned above.
 Hope this helps ✨